solidmiki21/ItemXtraInfo/README.md

 BEPIN AS WELL AS R2API ARE BOTH REQUIRED FOR THE MOD TO WORK.

 Installation is just dropping the .dll file into the plugins folders bepin creates.

+---

+Find me on twitter: [@Solidmiki21](https://twitter.com/solidmiki21) And on discord: @Solidmiki21#6992
+Kudos to my friend Alfonsohh for the new icon.